Respite Care Services in Jacksonville, FL

 You might think you have everything under control, and for the most part, you probably do.
 But do you have contingency plans in place for the time when your child's school calls to let you know there is an emergency?
 Who is going to step in and help if your job puts you on a different shift?
 You may be able to count on family members to help, but a much better option to have someone with the care skills to always be ready and available.

 What about when you have personal issues that must be taken care of like going to see your doctor or dentist?
 How are you going to find time to go to the bank, or go grocery shopping?
 Better yet, who can you turn to when you feel like you can't go on and need a break?
-The answer to this is a Comfort Keepers respite care worker who can be there when you need them.
+The answer to this is a Comfort Keepers caregiver who can be there when you need them.

 To Learn More

-If you are interested in learning more about respite care and the many other elderly care services we offer, contact Comfort Keepers of Jacksonville, FL at (904) 337-6039.
+If you are interested in learning more about respite care services and the many other elderly care services we offer, contact us online, Comfort Keepers of Jacksonville, FL at (904) 337-6039.
 Our lines are open 24 hours a day, every day of the year.
 The agents who answer can answer many of your questions and schedule your free care consultation with one of our senior care managers to discuss your needs and those of your loved one.
 All with the goal of being able to develop a senior care plan that meets those needs now and can be adjusted as these needs change.